Muʻa (Tongatapu): Burial tombs

 Whatever political power the Tuʻi Tonga yielded to their rivals, they gained in spiritual power, and as a kind of high priest they were perhaps even more awesome than as kings.
 When a Tuʻi Tonga died he was buried in one of the huge tomb hills, known as langi, of which there are still at least two dozen in Lapaha.
 The Tuʻi Haʻatakalaua were also buried in such tombs, but they are called fale instead.

 The langi are big, artificial hills surrounded by huge slabs of coral rock, usually in three or more tiered layers.
 These slabs were quarried from several places along the coast of Tongatapu or neighbouring minor islands.
 The waves of the sea made them over the centuries, by compacting coral sand into layers of 10 to 20 cm thick.
 They were only to be dug out and then transported by boat to the building site.
 Nevertheless, the accuracy by which the slabs were cut to shape so that they fit along each other with barely any space to spare is remarkable.

 One of the best-preserved langi is the Paepae-o-Teleʻa, which is even more remarkable as the slabs along the corner really have an 'L' shape.

 The story that the slabs were moved by magic means from ʻUvea to Tonga is just a myth. ʻUvea is volcanic and has not got the proper geology.
 This fact has always been known, as shown, for example by a stanza of the poem named Laveofo from around the 18th century by Tufui.

 The last Tuʻi Tonga, Laufiltonga was buried in langi Tuʻofefafa.
-His grave is still marked with a huge cross, as he died as Catholic.
+Having died as a Catholic, his grave is still marked with a huge cross.